mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Without going into too much detail, the control logic contains components that interpret encoded instructions and determine what and when control signals should be set to certain values to perform the instructions.
 We will assume everything runs on a common clock.

-The first thing the control logic should do is to read the next instruction from memory.
+The first thing the control logic should do is to load the next instruction from memory.
 Cycle for cycle:
 + `PC` output-enable, `ADDR` write-enable.
 + `MEM` output-enable, `CTRL` stores the resulting value from the bus in some internal register.